Black Tusk (band): History

+In February 2024, Black Tusk announced their sixth studio album, The Way Forward, which was released in April via Season of Mist.
+It is their first album to feature Chris Adams and Derek Lynch as official members of the band.
+Adams contributed guitar and vocals, and also recorded, mixed, and produced the album at his studio, Hidden Audio.
+In 2025, Black Tusk contributed to the Nine Inch Nails tribute album The Downward Spiral Redux, with a cover version of "Mr. Self Destruct".
+Longtime collaborator and touring musician Tanner Hamilton played drums on the track.
+Black Tusk released a new EP, Systems of Solitude, in June 2026.
+In July, the band canceled their remaining 2026 tour dates due to "health issues and personal matters," but announced plans to return to the studio to work on a new record.

 Musical style

-Black Tusk's members describe their music as "swamp metal", a term that has been described by AllMusic as "the murkiest, dirtiest sludge to come out of Savannah since Kylesa".
-The term is a reference to the climate of Savannah in relation to the music that the band create.
-Reviewing the album, Taste the Sin, Pitchfork Media stated that the band's blend of hardcore punk and stoner metal "works to capitalize on the immediacy of its chosen genres and not to bend them into obscurity."
-Black Tusk acknowledges its punk rock origins, but prefer not to cite a list of bands that influence them because they feel that it is ineffective since they are not "trying to emulate any one band's style or any one genre's sound."
+Black Tusk's members refer to their music as "swamp metal", a style that AllMusic described as "the murkiest, dirtiest sludge to come out of Savannah since Kylesa".
+The term is a reference to the climate of Savannah in relation to the music that the band creates.
+Pitchfork Media said that the band's blend of hardcore punk and stoner metal "works to capitalize on the immediacy of its chosen genres and not to bend them into obscurity."
+Revolver called their output "insistent, immediate music that, despite its frequently rapid tempos and punk-ish vocals, was widely referred to as 'swamp metal' due to its muddy distortion and repetitive riffs."
+Black Tusk acknowledges its punk rock origins, but prefer not to cite a list of bands that influence them because they are not "trying to emulate any one band's style or any one genre's sound."